philber/entra-verifiedid-tour/part-1/README.md

 ## Setup

-Before you can run this sample make sure your environment is setup correctly, follow the instructions in the guide "A guided tour of Microsoft Entra Verified ID - Part 1 - A first walkthrough to illustrate how to get started with verifiable credentials in your Azure Active Directory (Azure AD) tenant"?
+Before you can run this sample make sure your environment is setup correctly, follow the instructions in the first part of the guide.
 You can alternatively refer to the documentation [here](https://aka.ms/vcsample).

 ## Setting up and running the code sample application
 To run the code sample application, clone the repository, compile & run it.
 It's callback endpoint must be publically reachable, and for that reason, use `ngrok` as a reverse proxy to reach your app.